Netruk44/Netruk44.github.io/content/project/2023-something-else/index.md

 {{% /img-subtitle %}}

 * **Status**: Active Development
 * **State** *(As of 2023-05-01)*: In early development.
 Dialogue generation in conversations is functional, but there's nothing implemented outside of that.
-(No disposition changes for being rude/nice, no dynamic quest generations, no memory of conversations, etc.)
+(No disposition changes for being rude/nice, no memory of conversations, the model isn't aware of the actor's knowledge, etc.)
 * **Download**: Not currently easily installable.
 See [installation instructions](https://github.com/Netruk44/ml-interface/blob/main/doc/openmw-install.md) for detailed instructions.
 * **Source**:
   * **GitHub:**[Netruk44/ml-interface](https://github.com/Netruk44/ml-interface)